Brexit risks, BoE's Vlieghe pull sterling off highs

 "Rate expectations are unlikely to rise because the BoE is linking its monetary policy stance to this uncertainty, and that's why we don't believe sterling has more upside from current levels."

-Since minutes from the Bank of England's meeting last week showed a number of monetary committee members close to voting for a rise in rates, signals from officials have been mixed.
+Since minutes from the Bank of England's meeting last week showed a number of monetary committee members close to voting for a rise in rates, signals from official have been mixed.

 Asked about Tuesday's inflation data, BoE governor Mark Carney said it was important not to overreact to a single data point.